Celebrity Cruises: Founding and first ship SS Meridian

-Celebrity Cruises was founded in April 1988 as a subsidiary of the Greece-based Chandris Group to operate upmarket cruise ships to Bermuda.
+Celebrity Cruises was founded in April 1988 as a subsidiary of Chandris Group, based in Athens, to operate upmarket cruise ships to Bermuda.
 Chandris had been involved in cruise traffic since the 1960s, and during the late 1980s the company operated in the United States market under the brand name Chandris Cruises.
 Chandris Fantasy Cruises targeted the lower end of the cruise passenger market, with fleets consisting of second-hand ocean liners.

-Celebrity Cruises came into existence when, in April 1988, Home Lines, at the time one of the world's leading premium cruise lines, was sold to Holland America Line.
+Celebrity Cruises came into existence in April 1988, when Home Lines, at the time one of the world's leading premium cruise lines, was sold to Holland America Line.
 Home Lines' ships had held two of the five contracts offered by the Government of Bermuda to cruise lines, giving the ships priority berthing arrangement and unlimited access to sail to the islands in exchange for the ships sailing to Bermuda between April and October each year.
 Although these contracts were highly valued, Holland America Line withdrew the former Home Lines ships from this service, leaving an opening for two new ships to gain access.
 Chandris wanted to acquire the contracts, but the Government of Bermuda was only willing to award them to upmarket cruise lines, which Chandris Fantasy Cruises was not.

-To gain the Bermuda Government contracts, Chandris created Celebrity Cruises and immediately began negotiating with the Bermuda Government in April 1988.
+Chandris created Celebrity Cruises to gain the Bermuda Government contracts and immediately began negotiating with the Bermuda Government in April 1988.
 As a result of the negotiations, Celebrity Cruises was awarded the contract for two ships for five years beginning in 1990 To fulfill the contract, Chandris Fantasy Cruises' was rebuilt at Lloyd Werft, Germany in 1989, re-entering service as the SS Meridian for Celebrity Cruises in February 1990.

 Celebrity Cruises adopted the Chandris "Χ" (the Greek letter Chi, standing for "Chandris"), which was slightly stylized for their logo.
 The new line advertised itself as a “Luxury Cruising by Design", with the strategy of offering an upscale product with mass-market pricing.
 The ships would have refined interiors, destinations and dining, which included a partnership with famed chef Michel Roux, a unique thing for a cruise line at the time.
 Quoted by then chairman John Chandris, "We will feature comfort and quality, not glitz and glitter."